Not to be confused with Expanded Universe.

 Greece — A 1981 joiner, having spent a while as a Banana Republic before that (from 1967 to 1974 the country was ruled under a military Junta).
 The origin place of the Olympic Games, the Classical architectural orders (see most government buildings in Europe and America — what do these columns remind you of?) and a lot of Western philosophy, a lot less interesting to a lot of people than what was there.

 Hungary — Joined in 2004.
 Famous for goulash note actually, it's called gulyás, and you've probably only had The Theme Park Version and other things with paprika, as well as many notable academics.
 Rather good at water sports despite being landlocked (it has got two large rivers).
 Known for the 1956 uprising against the Soviets, which was brutally crushed.
-Its language is from a completely different linguistic group to most of the rest of Europe except, bizarrely, Finnish and Estonian.
-Has nothing to do with the Huns.
+Its language is from a completely different linguistic group to most of the rest of Europe except, bizarrely, Finnish and Estoniannote This is explained (mostly) by their nomadic roots.

 Ireland — Joined in 1972 with the UK.
 It's covered here in Irish Political System & Oireland.
 A considerable number of Americans, Britons and even most Icelanders have ancestors from here.
 Has the second highest proportion of redheads in the world (it's beaten by Scotland).
 Doesn't have any snakes.
 Has gone from being one of the poorest EU countries to one of the richest in the space of 15 years or so, but may be about to slide back.
 Got a lot of flak for rejecting the Lisbon Treaty (see below).

 Italy — see Olive Garden for Italy tropes.
 Famous for its artistic and cultural contributions to history, and its cuisine (yes, pasta), as well as the home of Roman Catholicism (although the Vatican City is actually a separate country) and the Italian Mafia.
 Is not the Roman Empire, but has bits of it laying around.
 Founder member.